 "Primary care cannot be primary without the recognition that it is communities that experience health and sickness."

-Their description of a typical day a primary care practice can be dismissed as idealistic and naive or wishful thinking as in lemon aid springs of the Big Rock Candy Mountain ( at least to an increasingly curmudgeonly old retired doc) but the quoted sentence expresses a conceptual error.
+Their description of a typical day a primary care practice could be dismissed as idealistic and naive or wishful thinking as in lemon aid springs of the Big Rock Candy Mountain ( at least to an increasingly curmudgeonly old retired doc) but the quoted sentence expresses a conceptual error.

 No, communities do not experience anything;nor do they choose anything nor do they suffer or rejoice.
 Only sentient beings can do any of those things and communities are an abstraction .
 Similar terms ( society,the country, etc) can sometimes be useful summary ways of thinking and talking- a useful short hand.
 To say that a community is ill or well is a figure of speech;to say that Mr. Brown is sick is an empirical fact.
 Mr.Brown can regret his earlier excessive use of alcohol, but to say the community regrets anything is a category error.